Skip to content

 ValueError

-If number of outputs does not match number of regression targets.
+If the number of outputs does not match the number of regression targets.

 Source code in salt/models/task.py